-For complex measures, the Scientific Methods Panel will evaluate the measure's reliability and validity (or Scientific Acceptability criterion) and provide a preliminary recommendation to NQF staff and the standing committee.
+However, NQF staff may also submit non-complex maintenance measures to the Methods Panel for external review, if deemed necessary.
 Because updated reliability and validity testing is not required for maintenance measures, NQF staff will review previous testing results for complex maintenance measures and determine the adequacy of prior testing.
-If prior testing is inadequate, updated testing is provided, or NQF staff deems an external review necessary, the measure will be submitted to the external Scientific Methods Panel to evaluate the reliability and validity of the measure.
+When prior testing is inadequate (e.g., does not meet NQF's current measure evaluation criteria), updated testing is provided, or NQF staff determines an external review necessary for other reasons, the measure will be submitted to the external Scientific Methods Panel to evaluate the reliability and validity of the measure.
 Following the current process, NQF staff will perform a preliminary analysis against all of the other evaluation criteria for both new and maintenance measures.
-For non-complex measures (e.g., structure and process measures), NQF staff will complete the preliminary analysis against all measure evaluation criteria, including the Scientific Acceptability criterion.

 For both complex and non-complex measures, when the preliminary analysis is complete, NQF staff will send the preliminary analysis to developers for review.
-Measures rated by NQF staff or the Scientific Methods Panel as "Low" or "Insufficient" for reliability or validity will be removed from the current evaluation cycle, allowing time for any additional testing, clarification or NQF technical support, or review prior to consideration of the measure in a future cycle.
-For all other measures, developers will have up to two weeks to provide further clarifications, if needed.
+Measures rated by NQF staff or the Scientific Methods Panel as "Low" or "Insufficient" for reliability or validity will be removed from the current evaluation cycle, allowing time for any additional testing, clarification, or NQF technical support prior to consideration of the measure in a future cycle.
+For all other measures, developers will have up to two weeks to review the preliminary analysis.
 NQF staff will then finalize the preliminary analysis and send the final submission materials to the standing committee for evaluation.
-If developers disagree with the staff or scientific methods panel review or ratings, they can use the two-week review period to provide additional clarification, which can be considered by staff when finalizing the preliminary analysis.
+If developers disagree with the staff or Scientific Methods Panel's review or ratings, they can use the two-week review period to provide additional clarification, which can be considered by NQF staff when finalizing the preliminary analysis.
 Developers will also have the opportunity to introduce their measures during the committee evaluation meeting and answer questions from the committee during the discussion.